Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

     - If you do not have a Snowflake Account, please [**sign up for a Free 30 Day Trial Account**](https://signup.snowflake.com/), select **Enterprise** edition and any Cloud/Region combination.
 After registering, you will receive an email with an activation link and your Snowflake Account URL.
     - <img src="assets/choose_edition.png" width="300"/>

-### What You’ll Learn
+### What You Will Learn
 1. How to Create a Snowflake Worksheet
 2. How to Import a .sql File into a Snowflake Worksheet
-3. How to Execute an entire Snowflake Worksheet
+3. How to Execute All Queries within a Snowflake Worksheet Synchronously
 4. How to Explore Databases in your Snowflake Account
 5. How to Explore Roles in your Snowflake Account
 6. How to Explore Warehouse in your Snowflake Account

-### What You'll Build
+### What You Will Build
 1. A Snowflake Database
 2. Three Snowflake Schemas (Raw, Harmonized and Analytics) complete with Tables and Views
 3. Workload Specific Snowflake Warehouses
 4. Workload Specific Snowflake Roles

 ## Tasty Bytes - Quickstart Table of Contents
-- The following Table of Contents covers the other Quickstarts you can complete once you have finished all of the steps within this Quickstart.
+- The following Table of Contents covers the other Quickstart assets you can complete once you have finished all of the steps within this Quickstart.

 ### Zero to Snowflake
 - ### [Financial Governance](site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance)